Azure/batch-shipyard/docs/70-batch-shipyard-data-movement.md

-If your answer to these questions is that the data is either short-lived or is small enough such that data ingress is not a large burden, then you may opt for Batch Shipyard's direct to GlusterFS data ingress feature.
-With this feature, your files accessible on premises will be directly ingressed to the compute nodes, bypassing the hops to and from Azure storage.
+If your answer to these questions is that the data is either short-lived or is small enough such that data ingress is not a large burden, then you may opt for Batch Shipyard's direct to GlusterFS or compute node data ingress capability.
+With this feature, your files accessible on premises will be directly ingressed to compute node(s), bypassing the hops to and from Azure storage.
 You can define these files under the global configuration json file property `global_resources`:`files`.
 The `destination` member should include a property named `shared_data_volume` which references your GlusterFS volume.
+Alternatively, if your pool only contains one compute node, you should not define a GlusterFS volume and instead only define a `relative_destination_path` property which will ingress data directly to that path on the compute node.
 Any files in the `source` path (matching the optional `include` and `exclude`) filters will then be ingressed into the compute nodes using the `data ingress` command or by specifying `transfer_files_on_pool_creation` as `true` in the pool configuration json.
 There are many configuration options under the `data_transfer` member which may help optimize for your particular scenario.
 The following transfer methods from on premises are available: